ngelrojas/my-local-copilot/README.md

 to response.
 DONE
 3.6: create a button to delete all conversation and send info using press enter.
 DONE 2.3: check don't lose context, when we chat using ollama, in each model - create a prompting setting.
 DONE

+3.0: get all configuration from ollama and put in settings-chat - create a panel including to lava-model.
+--- send to save parameters.
+DONE
+-- create parameters to chat, the moment both are the same settings.
+DONE -- create parameters to the autocomplete, the moment both are the same settings.
+DONE

 - panel admin
 - input for the model chat